Pale legume bug (Lygus elisus)

 Management-chemical control: COMMERCIAL USE

-- acetamiprid (Assail 70WP) at 5.3 to 8.0 oz/a in up to 100 gal water per application.
-Do not make more than 4 applications per year or exceed 13.5 oz/a per growing season.
+- acetamiprid (Assail 70WP) at 1.7 to 3.4 oz/A in up to 100 gal water per application.
+Do not make more than four applications per year or exceed 13.5 oz/A per growing season.
 Will provide suppression.
 Do not apply during bloom.
 REI 12 hr.
 PHI 7 days.
 [Group 4A]